-The bibliography and resources will reside in our PK-12 lending library in the District Student Services Department located at 220 Nahatan St, Westwood, MA, and be made available upon request.
+The bibliography and resources will reside in our PK-12 lending library in the District Student Services Department located at 220 Nahatan St, Westwood, MA, and be made available upon request. on the District website.

 B. Counseling and other services: